LostBeard/SpawnDev.BlazorJS/README.md

-## NOTE - Async vs Sync Javascript calls
+## IMPORTANT NOTE - Async vs Sync Javascript calls
 The BlazorJSRuntime behaves differently than the default Blazor JSRuntime.
 BlazorJSRuntime is more of a 1 to 1 mapping to Javascript.

 When calling Javascript methods that are not asynchronous and do not return a Promise you need to use the synchronous BlazorJSRuntime methods Call, CallVoid, or Get.